On the biautomaticity of CAT(0) triangle-square groups: Second example

 \end{proof}

 \begin{lm} The radial flat $F$ embeds in the universal cover $\wtl{X_2}$. \end{lm}

-\begin{proof} By lemma \ref{flat_embedding} to show that $F$ embeds in $\wtl{X_2}$ it is enough to check that there is a cellular map off triangle-square complexes $\varphi\colon F\to X_2$ locally isometric on each cell such that for each vertex $w$ of $F$ the induced map $\Lk(w,F) \to \Lk(\varphi(w),X_2)$ is injective.
-Note that each cell of $X_2$ is uniquely determined by oriented edges on its boundary, so it is enough to define such map on each edge of $F$.
+\begin{proof} Similarly to proof of lemma \ref{F_embeds_into_X1}, it is enough to check that there is a cellular map off triangle-square complexes $\varphi\colon F\to X_2$ locally isometric on each cell such that for each vertex $w$ of $F$ the induced map $\Lk(w,F) \to \Lk(\varphi(w),X_2)$ is injective.
+Again, each cell of $X_2$ is uniquely determined by oriented edges on its boundary, so it is enough to define such map on each edge of $F$.
 Such map is presented in the figure \ref{flat_2_1} and its formal description is presented below.

 Let us set the Cartesian coordinates on flat $F$ in the same way as in proof of lemma \ref{F_embeds_into_X1}, that is set $o$ as its center and set one edge of the central hexagon to be parallel to the line $y=0$.
 We will now define $\varphi$ for the edges in the unbounded triangle regions in the right halfplane bounded by the line $x=0$.
-Let every oreinted edge of form $((x,y),(x,y-1))$ be mapped to $e_1$, every edge of form $((x,y),(x+\sqrt{3}/2,y+1/2))$ be mapped to $e_2$ and every edge of form $((x,y),(x-\sqrt{3}/2,y+1/2))$ be mapped to $e_3$.
+Let every oriented edge of form $((x,y),(x,y-1))$ be mapped to $e_1$, every edge of form $((x,y),(x+\sqrt{3}/2,y+1/2))$ be mapped to $e_2$ and every edge of form $((x,y),(x-\sqrt{3}/2,y+1/2))$ be mapped to $e_3$.
 Moreover we can now define $\varphi$ for the edges in the unbounded triangle regions in a left halfplane bounded by the line $x=0$ in a following way: if an oriented edge $e'$ is a reflection of $e$ by the line $x=0$, then $\varphi(e)=\varphi(e')$.
 Now let us define inductively the map $\varphi$ for all the edges in the upper half plane parallel to the line $y=0$.
 Let the edge $((-1/2,\sqrt{3}/2),(1/2,\sqrt{3}/2))$ be mapped to $f_1$, and whether the edge $((x,y),(x',y))$ is mapped to $f_1$, then the edge $((x',y+1),(x,y+1))$ is mapped to $f_1$ (note the change of direction).
 Now we can define the map $\varphi$ for the rest of the edges by saying that if the oriented edge $e$ was mapped to $f_1$, then the edges obtained from $e$ by rotating by $\pm \frac{\pi}{3}$ around $o$ are mapped to $f_2$, the edges obtained from $e$ by rotating by $\pm \frac{2\pi}{3}$ around $o$ are mapped to $f_3$ and the edges obtained from $e$ by rotating by $\pi$ around $o$ are mapped to $f_1$.

 It is clear that for every vertex $w$ of $F$ the induced map of the links is injective.
 Therefore $F$ embeds in the universal cover $\wtl{X_2}$. \end{proof}

 \begin{lm} Each of the flats $F_{2n-1}$ for $n\in \NN_+$ embeds in the universal cover $\wtl{X_2}$. \end{lm}